piyushpatel2005/python-backend-exploration/src/content/docs/fastapi/installation/index.md

 ---
-title: Installation for FastAPI Development
+title: FastAPI Environment Set up
+sidebar:
+  order: 2
 ---

-# FastAPI Environment Set up

 In order to work with FastAPI, you need to have Python installed on your system.
 You can download Python from the official website [Python.org](https://www.python.org/downloads/).